gyanesh94/USC_CSCI_571_Web_Technologies/Ebay-Product-Search-Angular/assignment_description/README.md

 - You can follow this idea to avoid starting a new row for product name:
   - Judge whether the product name’s length is larger than 35 characters.
 (Or other reasonable number)
-  - If yes, please cut the string to the first 35 characters, and if the cut position is not a whitespace, please find the last index of white space before the cut position and use that as the substring’s end index. **Implies Cut to the last word**
+  - If yes, please cut the string to the first 35 characters, and if the cut position is not a whitespace, please find the last index of white space before the cut position and use that as the substring’s end index. **Implies Cut to the last word**.
   - Add ‘…’ to the new string.
   - Show the tooltip of the whole product name (Figure 7).
   - ![](./images/figure_7.png)